metaplex-foundation/developer-hub/src/pages/core/getting-started/index.md

 ---
-title: Getting Started
+title: Core - Getting Started
 metaTitle: Core - Getting Started
-description: Get started with the new Digital Asset Standard.
+description: Get started with the new Digital Asset Standard from Metaplex, Core.
+Core provides a simplicity first approach to NFTs and Digital Assets on the Solana blockchain.
 ---

 Select the language / library you want to use below to get started with the new Metaplex Core Standard.